Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/100_Series/113_MP_SessionMgmt/ReadMe.txt

 113_MP_SessionMgmt illustrates how to use the EMA's configuration file to enable session management and specify a location to get an endpoint for establishing a connection with a Refinitiv Real-Time service and consume data.
-This application requires a user name (machine ID or end-user ID) and a password for authorization with the token service in order to use the access token for querying endpoints from Refintiv Data Platform (RDP) service discovery and sending login requests to the service.
-EMA automatically refreshes the token to keep session alive with the service.
+This application requires a user name (machine ID or end-user ID) and a password or a service account(used as clientId) and associated client secret for authorization with the token service in order to use the access token for querying endpoints from Refintiv Data Platform (RDP) service discovery and sending login requests to the service.
+EMA automatically refreshes the token to keep session alive with the service for V1 connections.
+EMA does not need to do so for V2 connections.

 Detailed Description